songpig-frank/dogenew/README.md

 # DOGEcuts.org - Government Efficiency Platform
+## this is a test to see if this goes to next git
 A mobile-first web platform enabling citizens to submit, track, and discuss government efficiency recommendations and complaints, with a focus on user anonymity and engagement through a clean, accessible interface.

 ## 🌟 Working Features